-How we measure We pay people the same rate for doing the same job.
+How we measure

+We pay people the same rate for doing the same job.
 We have a clear job evaluation process and grading system which allows for roles to be paid equally.

-Cleveland Fire Brigade pays staff in accordance to nationally agreed terms and conditions, and is satisfied that it is paying the same salary to roles of equivalent value across all staff groups.
-The ethnicity pay gap is the percentage difference in the average hourly rate of pay of white and BAME employees.
+Cleveland Fire Brigade pay staff in accordance with nationally agreed terms and conditions and is satisfied that it is paying the same salary to roles of equivalent value across all staff groups.
+The ethnicity pay gap is the percentage difference in the average hourly rate of pay of white and ethnic minority employees.
 We look at both the mean and the median measures when calculating the ethnicity pay gap.
-MEAN The mean difference is the difference in average hourly pay; adding all pay rates together and dividing by the total number of people.
-MEDIAN